-You can develop agents using any framework — such as LangChain, LlamaIndex, VercelAI, or any custom framework — and deploy them on Blaxel by integrating a few lines of the Blaxel SDK and leveraging our other developer tools (Blaxel CLI, GitHub action, etc.).
+You can develop agents however you want — either using a framework such as LangChain, Google ADK or AI SDK; or using just custom code — and deploy the agents to Blaxel with our developer tools (Blaxel CLI, GitHub action, etc.).

 This packaging makes Blaxel fully agnostic of the framework used to develop your agent and doesn’t prevent you from deploying your software on another platform.